 - Mild depression without comorbidity.

-- Refer to Child and Adolescent Mental Health Services, including clinical child psychologists, paediatricians with specialist training in mental health, educational psychologists, child and adolescent psychiatrists, child and adolescent psychotherapists, counsellors, community nurses/nurse specialists and family therapists in cases with the following factors:
+Refer to Child and Adolescent Mental Health Services (CAMHS), which includes clinical child psychologists, paediatricians with specialist training in mental health, educational psychologists, child and adolescent psychiatrists, child and adolescent psychotherapists, counsellors, community nurses/nurse specialists and family therapists, in cases with the following factors:

 - Depression where one or more family members (parents or children) have multiple-risk histories for depression.

-- Mild depression in those who have not responded to interventions in primary care after 2-3 months.
+- Mild depression in those who have not responded to interventions after 2-3 months.

 - Moderate or severe depression (including psychotic depression).